HGustavs/LenaSYS/DuggaSys/microservices/Microservices Documentation/courseedService.md

 ## Input Parameters
 - Parameter: $opt
-   - Type: int
+   - Type: string
-   - Description: describe parameter
+   - Description: Specifies the operation type

 - Parameter: $cid
    - Type: int
-   - Description: describe parameter
+   - Description: Course ID used to identify which course is being used

 - Parameter: $courseGitURL
-   - Type: int
+   - Type: varchar
-   - Description: describe parameter
+   - Description: The URL to the Git repository associated with the course

 - Parameter: $userid
    - Type: int
-   - Description: describe parameter

-- Parameter: $debug
-   - Type: int
-   - Description: describe parameter
+   - Description: User ID, used for authorization

 ## Calling Methods
 - GET